LunarG/gfxreconstruct/USAGE_desktop_D3D12.md

                                         and suballocations.

 D3D12-only:
-  --use-cached-psos <boolean>  Permit using cached PSOs when creating graphics or compute pipelines.
+  --use-cached-psos            Permit using cached PSOs when creating graphics or compute pipelines.
                                Disabling helps enable replay across changing driver installs.
-                               Default: disabled
   --debug-device-lost          Enables automatic injection of breadcrumbs into command buffers
                                and page fault reporting.
                                Used to debug Direct3D 12 device removed problems.